 Because the coverage provided by the Geisinger Gold Worldwide Emergency/Urgent Coverage benefit is limited to emergency or urgently needed services outside the United States, you may want to consider buying a travel insurance policy to get more coverage.
 A travel agent can give you more information about buying travel insurance.
-Not all travel insurance includes health care coverage or coverage of medical evacuation back to the United States, so it is important to understand what the travel insurance policy covers and any restrictions before purchasing.
+Not all travel insurance includes health care coverage, so it is important to understand what the travel insurance policy covers and any restrictions before purchasing.
 Geisinger Gold does not cover non-emergency/non-urgent services you receive outside of the United States and its territories.